cswclui/katacoda-scenarios-1/12factor-006/step04.md

 The only entry point into the *Food Court* application is to call the `customer` process which will, in turn, call one of the restaurant processes at random.
 (Docker Compose was configure to only expose the process `customer` at port 4000.)

-Calling the `customer` process via `localhost:4000` will make it so that the `customer` subsequently call a restuarant process.
+Calling the `customer` process via `localhost:4000` will make it so that the `customer` subsequently call a restaurant process.

 ## Steps